-DEFINITION: Due to the melting of land-ice (glaciers, Greenland, Antarctic) and changes in local ocean water temperatures from increasing air temperatures (causing thermal expansion), local air-pressure and ocean currents, the average sea level has been rising and will continue to rise.
+DEFINITION: Due to melt of land-ice (glaciers, Greenland, Antarctic) and changes in local ocean water temperatures (from increasing air temperatures), local air-pressure and ocean currents, the average sea level will rise.

-CLIMATE CHANGE: The increase in sea level is slow (current global average is 3.2 mm/year), but will continue for a long time, even when atmospheric CO2-concentrations and temperature stabilize (with the current values, sea level will continue to rise for more than 500 years, with up to 5 meter rise for the global mean).
+CLIMATE CHANGE: The increase in sea level is slow (current global average is 3.2 mm/year), but will continue for a long time, even when atmospheric $CO_2$ -concentrations and temperature stabilize (with the current values, sea level will continue to rise for more than 500 years, with up to 5m for the global mean).
 Sea level rise rates are projected to accelerate under the RCP6.0 and RCP8.5 scenarios.
 Local vertical land movement can either (partly) compensate for sea level rise (when land is rising), or aggravate the problem.
-As Vanuatu is a tectonically active area, significant vertical land movements are to be expected, which also might change over time.
+As Vanuatu is a geophysical active location, significant vertical land changes are to be expected, and also might change over time.